||Scenes from SWPA 2015

 Student Research Competitions

 Currently enrolled students may submit their original research as entries in the SWPA Graduate or Undergraduate Research Competitions.
-All competition presentations are scheduled as 20-minute talks.
+All competition finalist presentations are scheduled as 20-minute talks.
+Showcase semi-finalists may be scheduled as posters or talks, based on program time availability.

 Word length: the summary should range from 1500 to 2000 words.
-Submissions longer than 2000 words will not receive consideration.
+Submissions shorter than 1300 or longer than 2000 words will not receive consideration.
 Previously presented or published work is ineligible.
+(Sample Student Competition Submission)

 Submissions from Psi Chi students that do not make the top 4 finalists in each category are automatically forwarded to the Psi Chi program chair for inclusion in the Psi Chi competition and program.
 There is a separate check box on the student competition form for such students to indicate they are Psi Chi members.
 Please check this box to ensure that your abstract is forwarded.